-- 1. Place two of the targets on the other two positions (Points 2 and 3). - 2.
-Tilt or aim the laser until all three readouts read the same numbers and the same sign.
+- 1. Leaving 1 target on the near position (Point 1), place two of the targets on the other two positions (Points 2 and 3). - 2.
+Tilt or aim the laser until all three readout displays read the same numbers and the same sign.
 In the example above, let's say Target 1 is on Point 1, Target 2 on Point 2 and Target 3 on Point 3.
 It is best to start with the target that is farthest from the laser (Point 2) and tilt the laser until the Target 2 value equals the Target 1 value. - a.
-In the example above, you would first look at the values for Target 2 and tilt the Roll Axis until the Target 2 value equals that of Target 1. - b.
-Adjust the Pitch Axis until the Target 3 value equals Target 1. - c.
+So first look at the values for Target 2 and tilt the Roll Axis until the Target 2 value equals that of Target 1. - b.
+Then adjust the Pitch Axis until the Target 3 value equals Target 1. - c.
 Recheck the Target 2 value to make sure it is still the same as Target 1.
 If not, repeat the process. - 3.
-When all three target values are the same, the laser plane is parallel to all three points.
-To measure for flatness, zero one target on the near point and move to the desired locations.
+When all 3 target values are the same, the laser plane is parallel to all 3 points.
+To measure for flatness, zero one target on the near point and move to the desired locations to measure the flatness.
+A "+" sign means the point is higher than the reference points and a "-" value means it is lower than the points.